CURRENT EVENTS

 Our family consist of two children and five grandchildren.

-Our sugarhouse is no longer open to the public, since the spring of 2019 and no breakfast is offered in our former cafe.
+Our sugarhouse is open to the public, no breakfast is offered in our former strawbale cafe.
 The original sugar house is located on the cafe property, that has been sold to new owners.
 Please be aware and be respectful that the property that had the cafe is no longer ours.

-We will still make maple syrup privately during the spring so that we can continue to bring you our fresh maple syrup.
+We still make maple syrup during the spring so that we can continue to bring you our freshest organic maple syrup.

 We hope you enjoy your visit to our farm.
-Ask any questions you may have about this uniquely wonderfully built straw bale building that was once part of our farm.
+Ask any questions you may have about this wonderful new advanture.
+Enjoy a snack, drink, or pick your gift in our picnic grove.
 We thank you for being respectful of our home and our property, We welcome your thoughts, & feedback about our undertakings here, so please feel free to share them will all of us.
 We want you to be happy with your visit.
 Thanks.